Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Results

 \subsection{Qualitative Perceptions of Friction}

-Post-session surveys revealed a ``Bimodal Sentiment" toward the Explanation Gate.
-While 72\% of Group C participants initially described the gate as ``annoying'' or ``an obstacle,'' 64\% of those who successfully fixed the Phase 2 logic bomb admitted that the gate was the \textit{only} reason they knew where to look for the bug.
+Post-session surveys revealed a bimodal sentiment toward the Explanation Gate.
+While 72\% of Group C participants initially described the gate as ``annoying'' or ``an obstacle,'' 64\% of those who successfully fixed the Phase 2 logic bomb admitted that the gate was the only reason they knew where to look for the bug.

 One participant (P-48) noted: \textit{``I was going to just click 'Apply' and move on, but the modal made me realize I didn't actually know why the state was updating.
-It forced me to read the code I just asked the AI to write.''} This supports our hypothesis that Metacognitive Friction converts passive outsourcing into active offloading.
-Nevertheless, future designs should potentially balance beneficial friction with annoyance in order to improve the uptake of these affordances voluntarily and in practice.
+It forced me to read the code I just asked the AI to write.''} This supports our hypothesis that metacognitive friction converts passive outsourcing into active offloading.
+Nevertheless, future designs should balance beneficial friction against annoyance to encourage voluntary adoption in practice.